thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	02:40:35 PM 13 01 --> some error with unfollowing having username urvashirautela26
 -	01:23:40 PM 13 01 --> total users unfollowed from pure.python - 100
 -	01:22:29 PM 13 01 --> More following detected for pure.python.
 Starting unfollow process
 -	01:22:24 PM 13 01 --> No need to unfollow for angelinajolie143